 Consistent with the Jewish value of kavod ha bri'ot, dignity for all, NCJW believes that every individual deserves to be healthy and to obtain care with respect and dignity.
 However, immigrants are forced to navigate a complicated patchwork of care that often forces them to delay, forego, or pay out-of-pocket for basic health services.
-The Health Equity and Access under the Law (HEAL) for Immigrant Women and Families Act (HR 4701/S 3799) - introduced by Sen. Cory Booker (D-NJ) and by Reps.
+The Health Equity and Access under the Law (HEAL) for Immigrant Women and Families Act (HR 4701) - introduced by Reps.
 Pramila Jayapal (D-WA) and Deb Haaland (D-NM) - removes discriminatory legal barriers denying immigrants access to the health care programs their tax dollars support.
 Lawmakers must pass this critical legislation to ensure that immigrant women and families receive the health care they need, fostering healthier communities and a stronger economy.